 - Teaching learning of journalism and communication.

-All communications that do not conform to the style norms will be rejected.
+- Texts that do not conform to the style guidelines will be rejected.